 Although we eat a lot of grapes, I have never thought of cooking with them until now.
 I have seen quite a few recipes but this one combining Italian sausages and grapes over at Pam’s Midwest Kitchen Korner caught my eye.
-I really like the idea of the balsamic vinegar and red wine reduction sauce over the roasted sausages and grapes.
+I really like the idea of the balsamic vinegar and red wine reduction sauce over the Roasted Italian Sausage with Grapes and Apples.

 Pam used a combination of red and green grapes but said that the color and type really did not matter.
 I used black grapes as it was the only variety I had on hand then.
 As I did not have enough grapes, I added two Honeycrisp apples.
 The preparation was a breeze with store bought fully cooked all natural sweet Italian sausages.
-I also roasted some sweet potato squashes, my favorite squash for the season, in the same oven.
+I also roasted some sweet potato squashes and my favorite squash for the season, in the same oven.
 Dinner was ready in under 45 minutes.
 It was delicious!
 I like the slightly tangy sauce on the sweet fruits and sausages.
-This recipe is definitely a keeper!
+This Roasted Italian Sausage with Grapes and Apples recipe is definitely a keeper!

 - 8 (about 1½ pounds/675g) sweet Italian sausage, fully cooked

 - 2 apples, cored and sliced ½-inch thick

 Preheat oven to 450°F (230°C).
 Melt butter in a large cast iron pan.
 Add grapes and apples and toss to coat, about 3 to 4 minutes.
 With thongs, push cooked sausages into the fruits.
 Place pan in the oven and roast for 25 minutes.